Teen suspect held on shopping mall murder charges

-Investigators were also considering whether the boy's parents should be charged under the Child Protection Act.
+Investigators were also considering whether the boy’s parents should be charged under the Child Protection Act, he added.
+They did not show up at the court on Wednesday to apply for bail for their son.

-He said a search of the suspect’s room at his home in Lak Song area had found a BB gun and many rounds of ammunition.
+Maj Gen Nakharin said a search of the suspect’s room at his home in the Lak Song area had found a BB gun and many rounds of ammunition.
 Investigators would make that a separate case.

-Pathumwan police took the 14-year-old suspect to the Central Juvenile and Family Court to question him further, in the presence of officials, and seek his further detention.

-The youngster was arrested shortly after a young gunman went on a shooting spree inside Siam Paragon shopping mall in Bangkok’s Pathumwan district just before the evening peak hours on Tuesday.
-Two foreign women were killed, one from China and the other from Myanmar, and five people wounded.
+The boy was arrested shortly after a young gunman went on a shooting spree inside Siam Paragon in Pathumwan district just before the evening peak hours on Tuesday.
+Two foreign women were killed: a 34-year-old from China who was shopping with her young twin daughters, and a young woman from Myanmar who worked at the mall.
+Five people — three Thais, a Chinese and a Lao — were wounded, two of them critically.
 Shoppers fled from the mall in panic.

-Department of Medical Services director-general Thongchai Keeratihattayakorn said on Wednesday that the young suspect had been treated about one year ago at The Queen Sirikit National Institute of Child Health, known as the children’s hospital.
+Thongchai Keeratihattayakorn, head of the Department of Medical Services, said on Wednesday that the young suspect had been treated about one year ago at The Queen Sirikit National Institute of Child Health, known as the children’s hospital.
 He declined to disclose further details, citing patient confidentiality.
 The boy might have also sought treatment at other hospitals, he added.

 Prime Minister Srettha Thavisin on Wednesday vowed “preventive measures” after the shooting at the mall.